-Our consolidated subsidiaries have labor unions, with the following companies: TORIDOLL Holdings Corporation, MARUGAME SEIMEN Inc., TORIDOLL Japan Corporation, YAMAKI, TORIDOLL D&I, TORIDOLL Business Solution and ZUND CORPORATION.
+Our consolidated subsidiaries have labor unions, with the following companies: TORIDOLL Holdings Corporation, MARUGAME SEIMEN Inc., TORIDOLL Japan Corporation, YAMAKI, TORIDOLL D&I and ZUND CORPORATION.

-We enjoy positive labor and management relations and, as such, there are no issues to publicize at present.
+We currently have good labor-management relations, so there are no issues to publicize at present.

 Labor union membership ratios